beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 Anyway, many books and authors tend to preach that, and I quote Robert C. Martin here, “when you find yourself in a position where you need to write a comment, think it through and see whether there isn’t some way to turn the tables and express yourself in code”.

-And why do they say that, you may wonder.
+And why do they say that?, you may wonder.
 Well, there is a problem with comments, a big one I think: comments -like code- need to be maintained, and if not, they often get old too quickly, so it might -it will- become really annoying to go through them.
 Or even worse, it will not get done, so the comment will rot and get “old” and end up confusing -in the best case scenario, or even “lying” in a worse one- while the code keeps changing.

 We like to align with this position, I mean, why do even bother writing a comment when you can explain it via code!? furthermore, why invest effort in maintain a comment instead of using that time in refactoring your code.